zsoltkovacs/p2pp/README.md

    ```
   ;P2PP MATERIAL_PLA_PLA_0_0_0
   ```

+  **P+ NOTE**: when using the P+ accessory mode functionality, the cooling parameter does not exist.
+Instead the P+ has a forward/reverse flag.
+  Setting any value other than 0 will yield a reverse splice.
+Zero will yield a forward splice.

 > **LINEARPING**  *[OPTIONAL]*
     This is used to keep the filament disctance between pings constant to 350mm.
 When this parameter is not set, the ping distance is exponentially growing during the print resulting in filament distances up to 3m between pings in very long prints.  ** WARNING ** Smoe users have reported issues when setting LINEARPING to values below 350mm.
 It is suggested to keep 350 as a minimum.